-- Connections to the National Grid system
+- Abundant connections to the National Grid system

 - Transport infrastructure including sea access